desecho/blog/content/posts/macos-tips.md

 ![Finder Preferences](/images/finder-preferences.png)

 ## macOS Configuration
-Contacts → File → New Smart Group → Card/is not member of/any group.
+Contacts → File → New Smart Group → Card/is not a member of/any group.

 ## Remove Duplicates in "open with"
 ```bash